 Earlier this year, the world lost renowned British physicist Stephen Hawking.
 The guy had more accolades and letters after his name than you could poke a stick at, but he also had a slow-progressing form of motor neurone disease.
 It slowed him down not at all, and he survived well past even the most optimistic prognosis.
 Over the course of his long life, he developed gravitational singularity theorems, predicted that black holes emit radiation (what we now call Hawking radiation, after him), set out a theory of cosmology unifying general theory of relativity and quantum mechanics, and worked at (or ran!) basically every respected scientific institution on the planet.
 It’s all very impressive, and yet what he is perhaps best known for in the public consciousness is his book A Brief History of Time: From the Big Bang Theory to Black Holes.

-The 1996 edition of the book – the one that I read, pictured above – and its subsequent editions also discuss the possibility of time travel, mostly in relation to wormholes.
+The 1996 edition of the book – the one that I read – and its subsequent editions also discuss the possibility of time travel, mostly in relation to wormholes.
 It sounds real cool, but it’s pretty tough to wrap your head around.
 Hawking does a great job of providing a straightforward no-nonsense explanation of the basics, but damn, it would have been great if he gave a few more tangible examples, or a metaphor or two, now and then.
-I found myself really missing Bill Bryson’s conversational folksy style in A Short History of Nearly Everything (my full review here).
+I found myself really missing Bill Bryson’s conversational folksy style in A Short History of Nearly Everything.
 A Brief History of Time is a very dry read in comparison, and if you’re not scientifically minded you’ll probably find yourself needing to re-read some paragraphs a few times to make sure you fully comprehend what he’s on about.
 He does start using more metaphors and stuff as the concepts get more complex (thank goodness!), but by then it’s a little late in the game.

 There is a very helpful glossary in the back of the book… but, like I found with Moby Dick, there are no notes or indications in the text itself as to which words are defined for you.
 This is particularly unhelpful in non-fiction books like A Brief History of Time that rely so heavily on technical terms.
 Why do publishers do this?!